HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Cards created by the Roots ability now inherit the base card's sigils
   * Minions created by Gardener now inherit the dead card's sigils
   * Minions created by CENSORED now inherit the full Power of the killed card
+  * Army in Pink's special ability now creates 4 copies of Army in Black in hand when triggered
   * Bloodbath 1, 2, and 3 now all the have Spilled Blood stat icon
   * Buffed CENSORED's Health from 2 --> 3
   * Buffed Queen Bee's Health from 5 --> 6